|Guide||♦||3 Triplogs||Active Topic|

 gentle on the knees and lungs

 The KP Rim Trail travels along the high north rim of the KP Creek drainage.
 The trail maintains an elevation of 9,000 feet, as it gently climbs a few hundred feet to its ending at the intersection with the Steeple Trail #73.
-The KP Rim Trail passes through an area that was severely damaged by the Wallow Fire, but the area is well into recovery and dense groves of young aspen and New Mexican Locust line the trail for the majority of the hike.
+The KP Rim Trail passes through an area that the Wallow Fire severely damaged, but the area is well into recovery and dense groves of young aspen and New Mexican Locust line the trail for the majority of the hike.
 There are some obvious breaks in the dense new forest where excellent views down into the KP drainage and across to Blue Peak can be had.

 At the time of this writing, the KP Rim Trail was recently cleared.
 The tread was good, and the path was wide.
 However, keep in mind that deadfall and fast-growing locust will be common problems on this trail, as the area continues to recover from the Wallow Fire.
 There are restrooms at the trailhead, but overnight camping is not permitted.